 Introduction

-The blind review is an essential aspect of the manuscript evaluation publication process.
-It helps an editor in deciding on a submission.
-Also, it enables the author to improve the manuscript.
+Blind peer review is an essential part of the manuscript evaluation process.
+It helps the editor reach an informed decision on a submission and helps authors improve their manuscripts.

-Before accepting the request to serve as a referee for a submission, the reviewers should make sure that:
+Before accepting a request to serve as a referee for a submission, reviewers should make sure that:

-• they can dedicate the appropriate time to perform a proper review of the submission.
+- they can dedicate sufficient time to perform a proper review of the submission.

 Ethical issues